dfkaye/xyz/README.md

 ## monadic chaining vs object chaining

-jQuery chaining means returning the same object after each member method call on the object.
+method chaining means returning the same *object* after each member method call on the object.

-monadic chaining means returning the same *function*
+monadic chaining means returning the same *function*, bound to the same object internally.

+a monadic api is more declarative.

-the JavaScript dependency loading API should be monadic for better readability, scoping, nesting, leak prevention, composability, blah blah.
+the JavaScript dependency loading API should be more declarative, for better readability, scoping, nesting, leak prevention, composability, blah blah.

+## what do you mean?

 some modules out there use this pattern